hzqst/MetaHookSv/Renderer.md

 All water surfaces fall into two types: expensive and cheap.

-Expensive water reflects and refracts the whole world in real-time using Planar Reflections, which basically cause your entire scene to be rendered twice. while cheap water only reflects skybox.
+Expensive water reflects and refracts the whole world in real-time using Planar Reflections, which basically renders the entire scene twice. while cheap water only reflects skybox.

 ### Console vars